Classroom programs — onsite only

-AHS classroom programs feature interactive, educational presentations about specific subjects in animal welfare.
-Programs are tailored to the audience’s age level and interests and are available to all audiences — including friend and family groups, schools, clubs, home school groups, and community organizations.
+AHS group programs feature interactive, educational presentations about specific subjects in animal welfare.
+Programs are tailored to the audience’s age level and interests and are available to all audiences including friend and family groups, schools, clubs, home school groups, and community organizations.

 Programs are hosted at our shelter locations and are 45-60 minutes unless otherwise specified.

-While other AHS programs may include an appearance by a small animal companion (small mammals only, such as guinea pigs, rabbits, or domestic rats), animal contact is not part of these presentations.
+While other AHS programs may include an appearance by a small animal companion, animal contact is not part of these presentations.

-First review program pricing and important details, then complete our request form to schedule a classroom program.
+First review program pricing and important details, then complete our request form to schedule a group program.

 Want more time at the shelter?
-Add a shelter tour to your classroom program for an additional fee.
+Add a shelter tour to your field trip for an additional fee.

 Program descriptions